 Our sample organization is called Work From Home.
 It offers a smart range of products suitable for work from home to both private and business clients.

-This company asked their report developer to build a centralized data model.
+This company asked its report developer to build a centralized data model.
 This model is going to be used by internal users for making Power BI reports based on the commonly used data structure.

 The report developer has come up with the idea of using the Power BI Template to form a centralized data modeling strategy.